-- Destruction and Collection Efficiency U.S. EPA Method 25A - Capture Efficiency U.S. EPA Method 204 - Exhaust Gas Parameters (flowrate, temperature, moisture and density) U.S. EPA Methods 1 4
+- \ Destruction and Collection Efficiency U.S. EPA Method 25A - \ Capture Efficiency U.S. EPA Method 204 - \ Exhaust Gas Parameters (flowrate, temperature, moisture and density) U.S. EPA Methods 1 4

 V.1 Destruction, Collection Efficiency and Capture efficiency - The total hydrocarbon (VOC) sampling was conducted in accordance with U.S. EPA Reference Method 25A.
-The sample gas was extracted from the sources through heated Teflon sample lines, which led to a Thermo Environmental Model 51, and J.U.M Model 3-500 portable flame ionization detectors (FIDs).
+The sample gas was extracted from the sources through heated Teflon sample lines, which led to a Thermo Environmental Model 51, a J.U.M Model 3-500 and a J.U.M.
+109L portable flame ionization detectors (FIDs).
 These analyzers produce instantaneous readouts of the total hydrocarbon concentrations (PPM).
+The 109L contains a methane cutter to determine the methane fraction in the exhaust.
 Three (3) samples were collected from each of the sources.
 Samples collected for the destruction efficiency and collection efficiency were sixty (60) minutes in duration.
 The sampling on the inlet and exhaust of the RTO and Concentrator were conducted simultaneously.
 Capture Efficiency samples were sixty minutes in duration.
 Nine sixty minute samples were collected for capture efficiency.
 Samples were collected at the inlet to the RTO, the inlet of the Concentrator and the exhausts of the Clear Coat Booth.
 The Clear Coat Booth has three (3) exhaust stacks.
 Each stack was sampled for twenty minutes during each sixty minute period.
 Three twenty minute periods, for each stack, collected during each three hour period were averaged to make up each of three sixty minute periods for the three clear coat stacks.